university-of-york/uoy-design-patterns/src/pages/22-navigation.md

 In general, navigation is kept up at the top of the page, so we can use the whole width of the page for content.
 The sub-navigation (levels 3+) acts as a breadcrumb when needed.

+The deepest level I can find in the site audit is six levels deep (e.g. /study/study-abroad/outgoing/europe/partners/music/)

 ## Level 1

 <nav class="main-menu mobile-hidden">